 ICS comprises a large segment of the OT layered architecture, encompassing many different types of devices, systems, controls, and networks that manage industrial processes.
 The most common of these are SCADA systems and distributed control systems (DCS).

-While most organizations have been implementing IT security measures for years, OT security is somewhat new territory.
-With the rise of the Industrial Internet of Things (IIoT) and subsequent IT/OT convergence, industries have lost the “air gap” that protected their OT systems from hackers and malware.
-As a result, adversaries have increasingly begun targeting OT systems to steal proprietary information, disrupt operations, or commit acts of cyber terrorism against critical infrastructure, in part because existing malware works effectively against legacy systems deployed in OT networks that have likely not been patched or updated given the absence of additional development or programming.
+While most organizations have been implementing IT security measures for years, OT cybersecurity is somewhat new territory.
+With the rise of the Industrial Internet of Things (IIoT) and subsequent IT/OT convergence, industries have lost the “air gap” that protected their OT systems from hackers, malware, and data breaches.
+As a result, adversaries have increasingly begun targeting OT systems to steal proprietary information, disrupt operations, or commit acts of cyber terrorism against critical infrastructure.
+This is because existing malware works effectively against legacy systems deployed in OT networks that have likely not been patched or updated given the absence of additional development or programming.

-Several challenges have played a role in the evolution of cyberattacks that have impacted OT systems over the years, including:
+Several challenges have played a role in the evolution of OT cyberattacks over the years, including:

 Thankfully, the risks that lead to security threats targeting ICS/SCADA are becoming more widely recognized – and, as a result, more heavily prioritized – by many leading organizations.
 Government bodies, including the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT) in the US and the Centre for Protection of National Infrastructure (CPNI) in the UK, now publish advice and guidance on security best practices for ICS.